enasequence/read_docs/tool_01.md

     - `-context='transcriptome'`
 - `-userName`: the Webin submission account name.
 - `-password`: the Webin submission account password.
+- `-manifest`: the manifest file name.
 - `-outputDir`: the root directory where validated files are written.
-- `-validate`: validates files.
+- `-validate`: validate files.
 Files must be validated before they can be uploaded or submitted.
 - `-upload`: upload validated files.
 Files must be uploaded before they can be submitted.
 - `-submit`: submit uploaded files.
-- `-manifest`: the manifest file name.